learn-co-curriculum/phase-0-bash-navigation/README.md

 The difference between the two is that the _absolute_ path will always get you to the destination folder, regardless of where you currently are in the file structure.
-The absolute path tells bash to start from the root directory (`/`), then go "down" into `Users`, then "down" again into `kellyegreene`.
+The absolute path tells the shell application to start from the root directory (`/`), then go "down" into `Users`, then "down" again into `kellyegreene`.

-The _relative_ path, on the other hand, tells bash where to navigate **relative** to where you currently are in the file structure.
+The _relative_ path, on the other hand, tells the shell application where to navigate **relative** to where you currently are in the file structure.
 So, if I'm in the root directory, I can use the `cd Users` command, but if I'm somewhere else in the file structure, typing `cd Users` will give me an error:

 ```console
 cd: no such file or directory: Users